- Headings match the order of Full Self Employment Tax Return pages (SA103F).

 - An allowance for using your home as an office or consulting room can also be deducted.
 This is available for those who run surgeries or consulting rooms from home or those who deal with business administration at home.

-- Most associates use the HMRC simplified expenses, given they use their homes for small business admin.
-You can claim a flat rate of £10 pm for using your home with no evidence provided you use it for at least 25 hours a month or more.
+- Most associates use the HMRC simplified expenses, given that they use their homes for small business admin.
+You can claim a flat rate of £10 per month for using your home with no evidence, provided you use it for at least 25 hours a month or more.
 Just tell us how many hours you are working from home each month,

 - Or if it is using your home for more significant admin, consulting or surgeries, which is unlikely as an associate, you can claim a calculated proportion of costs (I can provide a spreadsheet for this), including a share of